About the Program

 Collaborative Summer Research

-In the summer following the second year, students join the lab of a science faculty member for a collaborative ten-week summer research experience.
-All students present their findings in a poster session at an open-university forum in mid- fall.
-Depending on the outcome of the research, students may have opportunities to present their research at regional, national and/or international conferences, or work with faculty members to publish results in a professional journal.
+In the summer following the sophomore year, students join the lab of a science faculty member for a collaborative eight-, nine- or ten-week summer research experience.
+All students present their findings in a poster session at an open-university forum in early fall (September).
+Depending on the outcome of the research, students may have opportunities to present their research at regional or national conferences, or work with faculty members to publish results in a professional journal.

 Click here to view examples of Summer collaborative research.